Atavic/firefox-tweaks/README.md

 ## Further steps
 ### Configure your privacy settings
-Configuring your privacy settings on all services you use is just as important as anything else on this page.
-If you would like direct links to privacy controls, you can find a list for popular services [here].
+Configuring your privacy settings on all services and devices you use is just as important as anything else on this page.
+If you would like direct links to privacy controls for popular services, as well as guides for privacy settings on devices, you can find that [here].

+### Get a VPN
+If you've followed all the steps on this page, there's still one glaring privacy issue -- your ISP has a log of every website you've visited.

 ## Contributing
 If you would like to contribute, please read [this](https://github.com/krathalan/firefox-tweaks/blob/master/CONTRIBUTING.md).